RasaHQ/rasa_core/README.md

 <img align="right" height="244" src="https://www.rasa.com/assets/img/sara/sara-open-source-lg.png">

-⚠️👷‍♀️ The code is now part of https://github.com/RasaHQ/rasa_nlu.
+⚠️👷‍♀️ The code is now part of the Rasa repo https://github.com/RasaHQ/rasa.
 Please create any Pull Requests or Issues there. 👷‍♂️⚠️

 Rasa Core is a framework for building conversational software, which includes chatbots on: